Comptech-Enterprises/pr-reviewer-ai/README.md

 For issues or questions:
 - Open an issue on GitHub
 - Check existing issues for solutions
-- Review troubleshooting section above
+- Review troubleshooting section

 ## Acknowledgments

 - Powered by Mistral Devstral-2-123b via NVIDIA NIM
-- Built for defensive security and code quality improvement
+- Built for optimizing LLM API usage and costs
-- Inspired by automated code review best practices
+- GitHub Actions integration for seamless CI/CD